 Primary Care covers the diagnosis and management of acute and chronic medical illnesses as well screening and disease prevention.
 Primary care at DRF is provided by our Internist, Dr. Ruth Freeman.
-Internist have specialized training and experience in adult medicine.
+Internists have specialized training and experience in adult medicine.

 Dr. Freeman’s special interests are in the optimization parameters for high blood pressure and diabetes also in mitigation of risk factors for heart attack and stroke allowing patients to achieve the best possible outcomes.
 Adding a gym to the primary care practice has been a great factor in her success.